ElkmanY/upwork-client-backups/README.md

 # BLACK LIST of upwork client

-1 - A client who wants free work by pretending a poor student.
+1 - Sheikh Hunzala - a client who wants free work by pretending a poor student.